 Our Story

-Spice Labs was founded in June 2024 to develop the system of record for cloud and data center deployments of any scale to assist cybersecurity engineers and incident responders to quickly know what code is running and has been deployed across an organization’s estate.
+Spice Labs was founded in June 2024 with a clear mission: to create the definitive system of record for cloud and data center deployments.
+We recognized a critical gap for cybersecurity engineers and incident responders – the urgent need to quickly and accurately identify what code is running and has been deployed across their entire organizational estate.
+Our goal is to provide unparalleled visibility, empowering these crucial teams with the immediate intelligence they need to maintain robust security postures and respond effectively to incidents.

 Our Vision